 While this is an issue that takes more than a blog to solve, there are a few things you can do to make sure this doesn’t happen to you.

 Write things down and know your rights.

 A lot of freelancers start working without a contract.
 While it’s usually fine when it’s for big companies or clients you already know, you really should request a contract before investing any time or effort in a project.
 At the very least, make sure to send an email where you lay down all the terms (financials, deliverables…) and ask for the client to approve.
 If they respond in the affirmative, you’ll have a written record of the agreement.
 In some states, the law is also on your side.
-In New York for example, unless stated otherwise in an agreement, the company must pay you within 30 days of work completion – find out more about the law and how to file a claim here.
+In New York for example, unless stated otherwise in an agreement, the company must pay you within 30 days of work completion.

 If you don’t invoice, your client won’t pay you – it’s as simple as that.
 So do your part and send your invoice as soon as the work is completed and approved.
 Make sure to note the date of your invoice and some language regarding payment deadline (either repeat what is in your contract or, if you work without a contract, add a line like: “Payment due within 30 business days”) The people who are going to be dealing with your invoice are usually different than your point of contact, so all information needs to be written down clearly on that document.
 Lili allows you to also send a payment request, which can be used as a nice reminder a few weeks after you sent your invoice.

 Check in often.